VictorVanhove/AndroidApp/README.md

 ![List of albums](screenshots/phone_album_list.png "A list of albums")
 ![Album details](screenshots/phone_album_detail.png "Details for a specific album")
 ![My Collection](screenshots/phone_user_album_list.png "Albums that have been added to your collection")

+There is also a screencast available at: https://www.youtube.com/watch?v=hMTHtXmAMYM&t=14s.

 ## Libraries Used